PeetlaMahesh123/CalculatorApp/README.md

 # 🧮 Calculator App

 A simple and responsive **Calculator Web Application** built using **HTML, CSS, and JavaScript**.
-This project performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+This project performs basic arithmetic operations like addition, subtraction,

 ---
 ## Live link of Project: